-Finally, the

-The amount of atmospheric CO2 that can be taken up for a certain TA increase, depends on the uptake factor η{CO2} , denoting the (Humphreys et al. 2018, Tyka et al. 2022).
-It denotes the molar ratio of the concomitant DIC increase per TA addition.
-This time, itrelative to the amount of TA added upon establishing initial seawater fCO2 by air-sea gas exchange.
-It is mainly determined by sea surface temperatures, with minor effects of salinity and biology.
-It ranges between 0.7577 and 0.996, with higher values at lower temperatures closer to the poles

-(Figure 2F).
-The resulting DIC uptake potential for global surface waters, for a critical Ω threshold of 5, ranges between only 170 50 to up to 400 μmol kg-1, being higher at high and lower at low latitudes (Figure 1G).
-It is noted though, that the CO2 uptake factor plays only a minor role, and most differences in regional CO2 uptake potential are driven by the amount of TA that can be added before a critical Ω threshold is reached, and/or the amount of time a water parcel stays in contact with the atmosphere (see next section).
-The uptake factor can be empirically estimated using available carbonate chemistry calculation tools or calculated analytically, for which there are also dedicated routines available (Humphreys et al. 2018)
+Finally, the amount of atmospheric $CO_2$ that can be taken up, depends on the uptake factor $\eta{CO2}$ , denoting the ratio of the concomitant DIC increase per TA addition.
+This time, it is mainly determined by sea surface temperatures, with minor effects of salinity and biology.
+It ranges between 0.75 and 0.9, with higher values at lower temperatures closer to the poles (Figure 2F).
+The resulting DIC uptake potential for global surface waters, for a critical $\Omega$ threshold of 5 ranges between only 50 to up to 400 $\mu$ mol kg-1, being higher at high and lower at low latitudes (Figure 1G).
+It is noted though, that the $CO_2$ uptake factor plays only a minor role, and most differences in regional $CO_2$ uptake potential are driven by the amount of TA that can be added before a critical $\Omega$ threshold is reached.

-1.45 Cautionary note on apparent trends in regional differences for atmospheric CO2 uptake
+2.1.4 Cautionary note on apparent trends in regional differences for atmospheric CO2 uptake

-When looking at the distribution of global DIC uptake potential calculated for a specific OAE application (Ω threshold), there appears to be a general trend for higher uptake at high and lower at low latitudes.
+When looking at the distribution of global DIC uptake potential calculated for a specific OAE application ( $\Omega$ threshold), there appears to be a general trend for higher uptake at high and lower at low latitudes.
 However, that only applies to the open ocean, as coastal areas are not included in the underlying GLODAP climatology.
-And there, things are the situation is likely to lookbe quite different, as these areas are heavily impacted by terrestrial influences such as freshwater input but also anthropogenic

-180-disturbances such as nutrient runoff which affects biological processes, and hence the CO_2 uptake potential (see above), in particular as biological activity can be orders of magnitude higher than in the open ocean.
-FurthermoreAdditionally, seasonal changes to carbonate chemistry speciation, which can be quite large, are also not captured.
+And there, things are likely to look quite different, as these areas are heavily impacted by terrestrial influences such as freshwater input but also anthropogenic disturbances such as nutrient runoff which affects biological processes, and hence the $CO_2$ uptake potential (see above), in particular as activity can be orders of magnitude higher than in the open ocean.
+Furthermore, seasonal changes to carbonate chemistry speciation, which can be quite large, are also not captured.

-Furthermore, it is only an uptake potential and the realised increase in DIC critically depends on regional gas transfer

-185-velocities, i.e. how quickly atmospheric CO2 is equilibrating with the surface ocean, and for how long the surface water with increased TA is in contact with the atmosphere before eventually being subducted.
+Furthermore, it is only an uptake potential and the realised increase in DIC critically depends on regional gas transfer velocities, i.e. how quickly atmospheric CO2 is equilibrating with the surface ocean, and for how long the surface water with increased TA is in contact with the atmosphere before eventually being subducted.
 And in this regard, three categories can be defined (He&Tyka 2023).
-The firstThere are regions with relatively quick CO2 equilibration and surface waters remaining in contact with the atmosphere on the relevant timescales.
-There, , meaning that about a year after the TA increase ~80-100% of the CO2 uptake potential cancould be realised.
-The second are regions in which CO2 equilibration is again relatively quick, but significant

-190 portions of the TA enriched surface waters lose contact with the atmosphere for some time before resurfacing eventually again, meaning that realising 80 100% of the CO2 uptake potential can take decades.
-And lastly (He & Tyka 2023).
-In contrast, there are regions with either quite slow equilibration and/or where significant portions of TA enriched surface waters lose contact with the atmosphere for relatively long times, e.g. regions of deep water formation.
+The first are regions with relatively quick CO2 equilibration and surface waters remaining in contact with the atmosphere on the relevant timescales.
+There, about a year after the TA increase ~80-100% of the CO2 uptake potential can be realised.
+The second are regions in which CO2 equilibration is again relatively quick, but significant portions of the TA enriched surface waters lose contact with the atmosphere for some time before resurfacing eventually again, meaning that realising 80-100% of the CO2 uptake potential can take decades.
+And lastly, there are regions with either quite slow equilibration and/or where significant portions of TA enriched surface waters lose contact with the atmosphere for relatively long times, e.g. regions of deep water formation.
 Here, the realised CO2 uptake potential might only be 50% or less after a couple of decades.
-(He & Tyka 2023).